arosecast/arc-old/_posts/2016-05-19-6-photographer-artists-who-create-fantasical-landscapes-through-photo-manipulation.markdown

 tags: photography fantasy manipulation
 ---

 <p class="intro">As I’ve been going through my backlog of DSLR photos (I've shared a number over on <a href="https://www.instagram.com/arosecast/" title="A Rose Cast on Instagram">Instagram</a>), cleaning them up and processing them in Lightroom, I’ve been thinking about seeing if there is someway to add a little more mystery or fantasy to them.
-Should I add an illustrative element; one of my girls peaking around a corner, or a kitty sitting on a pavement?</p>
+Should I add an illustrative element; one of my girls peaking around a corner, or a kitty cat sitting on a pavement?</p>

 While thinking about that, I decided to have a little look at some artists who focus on photo manipulation.
 Here are a few creative photographers I found enchanting.